 The Chobe National Park in Northern Botswana boasts some of the most spectacular wildlife encounters in the world.
-A self-drive safari can be one of the best ways to experience the wonders that Chobe has to offer.
-The freedom to move at your own pace and plan your adventures can make for some wonderful memories.
+Good news!
+It is completely permitted to go on a self-drive safari and experience the wonders that Chobe has to offer.
+The freedom to move at your own pace and plan your adventures make some wonderful memories.
 Here is a list of tips to help you make the most of a self-drive safari!

 Pack your bird and animal identification books, binoculars, camera, and GPS if you have one.
 As you enter the park speak to the employees about the best routes for game viewing, get maps of these areas if possible and familiarise yourself with park rules.